girgismicheal/Memory-Management-Application-Using-QT-framework/README.md

 # MEMORY-MANAGEMENT-PROJECT
+**Project Brief**
-•	Developed memory management algorithms using segmentation technic.
+- Developed memory management algorithms using segmentation technic.

-•	Created GUI using C++ QT framework to visualize the memory allocation and deallocation using graphics view and the segmentation table.
+- Created GUI using C++ QT framework to visualize the memory allocation and deallocation using graphics view and the segmentation table.